 The Rio Declaration went even further, outlining several key principles such as the precautionary approach, the polluter-pays principle, and common but differentiated responsibility.
 Some of these have seen adoption in major international treaties: see the Convention on Biological Diversity and the UNFCCC.
 The principle of sustainable development has been recognised as customary international law by the ICJ in Gabčíkovo-Nagymaros.
-The Rio Declaration also guided States to conduct environmental impact assessments, now recognised as customary international law in Pulp Mills on the River Uruguay.
+The Rio Declaration also guided States to conduct environmental impact assessments, recognised as an obligation under customary international law in Pulp Mills on the River Uruguay.
+The 2015 Paris Agreement on Climate Change also embodies many of these principles.